tomwhite/reflect/README.md

 ## Setting puzzles

 The challenge for the setter is to create puzzles that are challenging, but neither very easy nor virtually impossible.
-After some [initial explorations](puzzles/old/README.txt) I found that the number of blocks (pieces) roughly correlated with the difficulty of the puzzle, with 4, 5, or 6 pieces giving interesting puzzles of suitable difficulty.
+After some [initial explorations](puzzles/old/README.txt) I found that the number of blocks (pieces) roughly correlated with the difficulty of the puzzle, with 4 to 7 pieces giving interesting puzzles of suitable difficulty.

 The number of beams in a puzzle has a more complex relationship with difficulty level, since if there is a beam at every edge of the board, then that gives more information (and generally makes for an easier puzzle) than one where some edges don't have a beam shown.

 The hardest thing about setting puzzles is ensuring that there is only one solution.
 I wrote a program early on to check that this is the case.
 Often I set a puzzle and found that it wasn't unique.
 It is often (but not always!) possible to remedy the situation by adding more beams.

-I have a puzzle generator that creates random puzzles with 4 to 6 pieces.
+I have a puzzle generator that creates random puzzles with 6 or 7 pieces.
 It starts with all possible beams, then tries to gradually remove them (at random) until the solution is no longer unique.
 I then try to solve the puzzle myself, and if I like it I'll use it on the website.

-Puzzles with 7 pieces are not always very difficult, but the program for checking uniqueness runs very slowly.

 There is certainly more to discover about what makes a good puzzle.